-In our testing, we found daily cleaning mode and pro clean mode to be very similar, but pro clean had the edge when it came to that clean-mouth feeling after brushing.
+Our tester found the daily cleaning mode and pro clean mode to be very similar, but pro clean had the edge when it came to that "clean-mouth feeling" after brushing.
 Gum care mode had a gently massaging, rhythmic oscillation that moved up and down in intensity, while 3D white mode echoed that sensation of having a polish at the dental hygienist.

 - Read our full Oral B Genius X review (opens in new tab)

-One cleaning mode is all you get with the Oral B Pro 1000, so it’s just as well the price point is low.
+One cleaning mode is all you get with the Oral-B Pro 1000, so it’s just as well the price point is low.
 But if you’re after simplicity, it could be the right toothbrush for you.
 The user guide says that the Oral-B Pro 1000 takes 22 hours to fully charge.
 We found it to be only slightly shorter.
 After depleting the battery fully, it took 20.5 hours for the Oral-B Pro 1000 to become fully charged.

-Despite its simplicity, this toothbrush also includes some helpful features, such as a built-in pressure sensor that alerts you to when you’re brushing too hard (when our tester pushed it against their teeth, the spinning brush head turned off) and a timer that helps you remember when to move to the next quadrant of your mouth.
+Despite its simplicity, this toothbrush also includes some helpful features.
+There's a built-in pressure sensor that alerts you to when you’re brushing too hard (when our tester pushed it against their teeth, the spinning brush head turned off) and a timer that helps you remember when to move to the next quadrant of your mouth.
 It also alerts you when you complete the recommended two minutes of brushing time.
 Just like the handset itself, replacement brush heads are also very affordable.

-- Read the full Oral B Pro 1000 review
+- Read our full Oral B Pro 1000 review

-Sleek and stylish, the Philips Sonicare DiamondClean 9000 features no less than 4 brushing modes - clean, white+, gum health and deep clean+.
+Sleek and stylish, the Philips Sonicare DiamondClean 9000 features no less than four brushing modes: clean, white+, gum health and deep clean+.
 Each of these modes can be further tweaked to an intensity setting that suits you, giving you a wide range of brushing experiences to choose from.

-We felt a definite difference between clean/deep clean+, the latter leaving our teeth feeling cleaner.
-However, over a few cleans, we didn’t notice an enormous amount of difference between the other modes, except that Gum Health was a bit softer on the gums.
+Our tester noticed a big difference between clean/deep clean+, the latter leaving their teeth feeling cleaner.
+However, over a few cleans, they didn’t notice an enormous amount of difference between the other modes, except that Gum Health was a bit softer on the gums.

 Users rave about the DiamondClean too.
 It scores a huge 4.5 out of 5 stars on Amazon for its ability to deep clean teeth and remove stains, despite its almost silent operating volume.
 Battery life is also praised, while users love the convenient USB charging case.
 However, negative reviews point out the app’s limitations and the fact that the toothbrush doesn’t come with extra heads, which can be expensive to purchase further down the line.